Physician Group

 What is a physician group?

 A physician group refers to one or more physicians operating as an organization to provide care.
-These can be classified as either private practices, in which a solo physician owns and manages their own office, or group practices where two or more physicians administer care within the same facility.
+These can be classified as either private practices, in which a solo physician owns and manages their own office, or group practices or provider groups where two or more physicians administer care within the same facility.

 Why are physician groups important for healthcare?